Health and Wellness Student Handbook

 - Body of email must include: student ID number and full name in correspondence

-- Complete an NYIT Paper Application.
-DO NOT reapply online or submit your application to the admissions department.
+- Complete an NYIT Paper Application that you can access from the nursing department DO NOT reapply online or submit your application to the admissions department.
 Completed applications must be mailed to NYIT Nursing/500 Building/Room 506, Old Westbury, NY 11568

 Notification of acceptance